-In its preliminary pages the report should carry a title and date, followed by acknowledgements in the form of 'Preface' or 'Foreword'.
-Then there should be a table of contents followed by list of tables and illustrations so that the decision-maker or anybody interested in reading the report can easily locate the required information in the report.
+In its preliminary pages the report should cartifle and datefollowed by acknowledgements in the form of 'Preface' or 'Foreword'.
+Then there should be determined by list of tables and illustrations that the decision-maker or anybody interested in reading the report can easily locate the required information in the report.